Do you take Vitamins A, D, E, and/or K on an empty stomach!? If you do, the only thing you’re accomplishing is- expensive pee.

 But why all this fuss about your armpits?!

 Axillary lymph nodes are found in your pits.
 The purpose of these nodes are to support your immune system but to also filter out "bad guys" like cancer cells.
 Putting endocrine disruption chemicals directly on top of your lymph nodes is asking for problems.
+You armpits NEED to sweat, antiperspirants aren't allowing that.
+When you sweat, you detox.

 Dr. Taryn's Detoxifying Armpit Recipe